Camelthorn: Our full report

 During the dry season, guests are encouraged to contribute their efforts to maintaining the pumps.
 They are invited to visit the waterholes to drop off fuel for the motors as well as rations and supplies for the pump attendants.
 Tourists can end their pump run with sundowners at one of the waterholes close to the camp before going back to their villa dotted with a small water hole aimed at attracting animals, making the lodge a great location for wildlife photography.

 Health & safety

-Medical care: The guides at Camelthorn are all first aid trained and for anything serious there is a doctor in Hwange Town.
-Medical Air Rescue Service (MARS) is available for any cases deemed serious enough for evacuation from camp.
+- The guides at Camelthorn are all first-aid trained and there is a doctor in Hwange Town.
+Medical Air Rescue Service (MARS) is available should evacuation from camp be deemed necessary.